commonsguy/cwac-security/README.markdown

 static method, to help you detect if another app has defined your custom permissions before your app was installed

+- a `RuntimePermissionUtils` class to help you with the Android 6.0+ runtime permission system

 - a `TrustManagerBuilder` to help you create a custom `TrustManager`, describing what sorts of SSL certificates you want to support in your HTTPS operations